RajifShinzo/RajifShinzo/README.md

-# 🌟 Asif Shaikh | Automator & AI Enthusiast 🌟
+# 🌟 Rajif Shaikh | Automator & AI Enthusiast 🌟

 ![Profile Banner](https://i.pinimg.com/originals/48/06/28/4806281eb51778bda242a5bb90284a97.jpg)

 ## 👋 Hey there!
-I'm Asif Shaikh
+I'm Rajif Shaikh

 Welcome to my GitHub profile!
 I'm passionate about **Automation** and **AI** and currently diving deep into **web development**.
 I love exploring new technologies and creating innovative solutions with the following languages: